 There are many contributing factors that affect your gut health.
-Factors such as diet, food intolerances, lifestyle, hormones, sleep and medications will affect the state of how your body digests and eliminates what you eat and drink.
-When I wrote my book Perfect Digestive Health it was through dealing with my life long digestive issues and then finally discovering the way forward to good health.
+Factors such as diet, food intolerances, lifestyle, hormones, sleep, stress and especially medications will affect the state of how your body digests and eliminates what you eat and drink.
+When I wrote my ebook Perfect Digestive Health it was through dealing with my life long digestive issues and then finally discovering the way forward to good health.

 To help support your digestive health, I've gathered my top tips on how to heal your gut naturally.
 The below information is based on my book Perfect Digestive Health and continual research on gut health.

 First of all, it's important to know that there is a balance between good and bad bacteria in our digestive system, which is responsible for the way our bowel functions.
 Probiotics are live microorganisms (good bacteria) that reside in the gut that play an integral role in maintaining healthy gut function by preventing the invasion of harmful microbes.
 They can also assist with;

 - our ability to fight off infection and illness

 Probiotics can be found in our Everyday Greens as well as fermented foods such as tempeh, miso, kefir, sauerkraut and yoghurt, as well as in powdered or capsule form from health food stores.

 With the right amount of good bacteria, you will build your immune system, your body will absorb the nutrients from food better and it will help with gut motility.
 Probiotic actually means pro life, so where possible choose the foods that are life giving to your health.

 2. NOURISH YOUR BODY WITH PRE-BIOTICS